Atlas Bake - A blender Add-on for Texture Baking

 • UV handling: MANUAL (pick existing UV) or SMART (auto-create & unwrap AtlasBakedUV with Angle Limit & Island Margin; applied to included materials).

-• High→Low projected baking: Selected→Active with Max Ray Distance, Cage Object, or Virtual Cage Extrusion.
+• High→Low projected baking: Selected→Active (one source mesh) with Max Ray Distance, Cage Object, or Virtual Cage Extrusion.

 • Normals: OpenGL (Y+) or DirectX (Y−) with optional Flip Normal Y.